txemaotero/advent_of_code_2023/README.md

 - Part 1: Find the sum of shortest distance between pairs adding a row and col in places without galaxies.
-- Part 2: The same but replacing empty rows/cols with a million empty rows and cols
+- Part 2: The same but replacing empty rows/cols with a million empty rows and cols.

 ## Day 12

-Input: Each line is a combination of characters indicating working as break pieces.
+Input: Each line is a combination of characters indicating working or break pieces.
 The ? means unknown.
 At the end of the line there is a sequence of known contiguous working pieces.

 - Part 1: How many compatible configurations are in total.
-- Part 2:
+- Part 2: Concatenate 5 times the input sequence and recalculate.

 ## Day 13

-Input:
+Input: Blocks of arrays with # or .

-- Part 1:
+- Part 1: Find the columns or rows that mirrors the array.
-- Part 2:
+- Part 2: Find the pixel that is wrong so the mirror lines change.

 ## Day 14

-Input:
+Input: A maze with round rocks and walls

-- Part 1:
+- Part 1: Tilt the maze to the north and calculate the total charge.
-- Part 2:
+- Part 2: Apply 1000000000 tilt cycles and calculate the total charge.

 ## Day 15

-Input:
+Input: A sequence of commands

-- Part 1:
+- Part 1: Implement a hashing algorithm.
-- Part 2:
+- Part 2: Put lenses in boxes using the hashing algorithm.

 ## Day 16